Mountain Water Decaf Coffee

 There are two main ways to get rid of the caffeine from coffee beans.
 One is to douse the beans in chemicals.
 The other, gentler way is to just wash off the caffeine.
 In Mexico they call this the Mountain Water Process.
 This is because this non-chemical decaffeination process uses the clear waters from the Pico de Orizaba (the highest mountain in Mexico) to gently remove the caffeine from the green coffee beans.

 The process works by immersing the green beans in water.
 The beans are washed at varying temperatures and pressures.
 This extracts the caffeine content.
 However, the water preserves the soluble flavouring of the beans, so we keep the original characteristics of the coffee.

-Introducing Mountain Water Process decaf coffee – The coffee of your dreams!
-People drink decaffeinated coffee for a variety of reasons.
-However, it’s important to know that decaffeination methods vary.
-Most use chemical solvents such as methylene chloride or ethyl acetate to strip caffeine molecules away from the green coffee beans.
-And some leave behind more caffeine than you would think.
+Other decaffeination methods use chemical solvents such as methylene chloride or ethyl acetate to strip caffeine away from the green beans.
+And some still leave behind a significant amount of caffeine.

 This really is the best decaf coffee we’ve tasted.
 In fact most people won’t know it’s a decaf!
-A smooth, pleasant cup, very good as an early morning or late night cup.
+A smooth, pleasant cup, very good as an after dinner or late night cup.
 Works well with a plunger or as an espresso.

 Own a cafe or restaurant?
-Give your customers a great decaf coffee, get in touch for our wholesale prices
+There will always be some customers who love decaf so why not offer them the best?
+Get in touch for our wholesale prices.